yoroshikun/sugu/README.md

 ## Controlling the interface

-### Opening SOmni
+### Opening Sugu

-To open SOmni, simply press `⌘+K` on Mac or `Ctrl+K` on Windows.
+To open Sugu, simply press `⌘+Shift+K` on Mac or `Ctrl+Shift+K` on Windows.
 You can change the shortcut by going to chrome://extensions/shortcuts.

 Alternatively you can click on the extension icon in the toolbar to toggle it.

-### Closing SOmni
+### Closing Sugu

-To close SOmni you can press `Esc`, click on the background, or press the extension icon.
+To close Sugu you can press `Esc`, click on the background, or press the extension icon.

 ### Switching between dark and light mode

-The dark and light theme in SOmni is currently tied to your system's theme.
+The dark and light theme in Sugu is currently tied to your system's theme.

 On Mac you can change the theme by clicking on the Apple menu (on the top left), opening the System preferences, going into the General section, and then choosing between dark, light, or auto.